 This highly-sought after flower was first introduced commercially in 1885, in a seed catalog.
 However, most varieties produce sterile seeds, so these cosmos are propagated via tuberous roots, similar to the roots of dahlias.
 Native to Mexico and rumored to be extinct in the wild for decades, chocolate cosmos was found in old oak and pine forests in the early 21st century.
 In recent years, several new cultivars have been introduced.

 The chocolaty fragrance of chocolate cosmos is due to the presence of vanillin, an organic compound also found in cocoa.
 The scent is most pronounced on warm days.
-Planting them in containers near a patio or seating area allows you to enjoy the fragrance more easily.
+Plant them in containers near a patio or seating area to enjoy the fragrance more easily.

 |Botanical Name||Cosmos atrosanguineus|

 |Plant Type||Annual, perennial above Zone 7|